-ip-address IP address. subnet-mask Mask for the associated IP subnet. secondary (Optional) Specifies that the configured address is a secondary IP address.
+Syntax Description ip-address IP address.
+Syntax Description subnet-mask Mask for the associated IP subnet. secondary (Optional) Specifies that the configured address is a secondary IP address.
 If this keyword is omitted, the configured address is the primary IP address.

-No IP address is defined.

-If you remove the switch IP address through a Telnet session, your connection to the switch will be lost.

-Hosts can find subnet masks using the Internet Control Message Protocol (ICMP) Mask Request message.
-Routers respond to this request with an ICMP Mask Reply message.

-You can disable IP processing on a particular interface by removing its IP address with the no ip address command.
-If the switch detects another host using one of its IP addresses, it will send an error message to the console.

-You can use the optional keyword secondary to specify an unlimited number of secondary addresses.
-Secondary addresses are treated like primary addresses, except the system never generates datagrams other than routing updates with secondary source addresses.
-IP broadcasts and ARP requests are handled properly, as are interface routes in the IP routing table.

-If any router on a network segment uses a secondary address, all other devices on that same segment must also use a secondary address from the same network or subnet.
-Inconsistent use of secondary addresses on a network segment can very quickly cause routing loops.

-If your switch receives its IP address from a Bootstrap Protocol (BOOTP) or a DHCP server and you remove the switch IP address by using the no ip address command, IP processing is disabled, and the BOOTP or the DHCP server cannot reassign the address.
+Defaults No IP address is de fined.
+Command Modes Interface configura tion Command History Release Modification 12.2(25)FX This command was introduced. message.
+Routers respond to this request with an ICMP Mask Reply message.You can disable IP processing on a particular interface by removing its IP address with the no ip address command.
+If the switch detects another host using one of its IP addresses, it will send an error message to the console. command.
+If the switch detects another host using one of its IP addresses, it will send an error message to the console.You can use the optional keyword secondary to specify an unlimited number of secondary addresses. • other than routing u es are treated like primary addresses, except the system never generates datagrams pdates with secondary source addresses.
+IP broadcasts and ARP requests are handled erface routes in the IP routing table.
+Note must also use a sec etwork segment uses a secondary address, all other devices on that same segment ondary address from the same network or subnet.
+Inconsistent use of secondary work segment can very quickly cause routing loops.
+If your switch receive remove the switch ives its IP address from a Bootstrap Protocol (BOOTP) or a DHCP server and you IP address by using the no ip address command, IP processing is disabled, and the CP server cannot reassign the address.

-This example shows how to configure the IP address for the Layer 2 switch on a subnetted network:

-Switch(config) # interface vlan 1 Switch(config-if) # ip address 172.20.128.2 255.255.255.0 ip admission

-You can verify your settings by entering the show running-config privileged EXEC command.
+ExamplesThis example shows how to configure the IP address for the Layer 2 switch on a subnetted network: Switch(config)# interface vlan 1 Switch(config-if)# ip address 172.20.128.2 255.255.0You can verify your settings by entering the show running-config privileged EXEC command.

-Command Description show running-config Displays the running configuration on the switch.
+Related Commands Command Description show running-config Displays the running configuration on the switch.
 For syntax information, select Cisco IOS Configuration Fundamentals Command Reference, Release 12.2 > File Management Commands > Configuration File Management Commands.

+ip admissi on Note To use this comman d, the switch must be running the LAN Base image.
 Use the ip admission interface configuration command to enable web authentication.
 You can also use this command in fallback-profile mode.
-Use the no form of this command to disable web authentication.

-ip admission rule

-no ip admission

-rule Apply an IP admission rule to the interface -- --

-The ip admission command applies a web authentication rule to a switch port.

-This example shows how to apply a web authentication rule to a switchport:

-Switch# configure terminal

-Switch(config)# interface gigabitethernet0/1

-Switch(config-if)# ip admission rule1

-This example shows how to apply a web authentication rule to a fallback profile for use on an IEEE 802.1x enabled switch port.

-Switch# configure terminal

-Switch(config)# fallback profile profile1

-Switch(config)# ip admission name rule1

-Switch(config)# end
+Use the no form of this command to disable web authentication ip admission re ule no ip admission Syntax Description rule Apply an IP admission rule to the interface.
+Command Modes Global configuratio n Command History Release Modification 12.2(35)SE This command was introduced.
+Usage Guidelines The ip admission command applies a web authentication rule to a switch port.
+Examples This example shows how to apply a web authentication rule to a switchport: Switch# configure terminal Switch(config)# interface gigabitethernet0/1 Switch(config-if)# ip admission rule1 This example shows how to apply a web authentication rule to a fallback profile for use on an IEEE 802.1x enabled switch port.
+Switch# configure terminal Switch(config)# fallback profile profile1 Switch(config)# ip admission name rule1 Switch(config)# end Related Commands Command Description dot1x fallback Configure a port to use web authentication as a fallback method for clients that do not support IEEE 802.1x authentication. fallback profile Enable web authentication on a port ip admission name proxy http